 that are not initiated by the Holy Spirit – The term “dead works” is the new covenant

-definition of the word sin.
-This definition is far more encompassing
+definition of sin.
+This definition is far more encompassing than the

 that are not initiated by the Holy Spirit.
 In other words, the things we do

-This in not to imply that all our works must be inspired by the Holy Spirit;
+that God considers dead are the things we do apart from faith.
+This is not to imply that all our works must be inspired by the Holy Spirit;

 that expectation would create more anxiety than fruit.
-Any point that we are
+At any point that we are

-hands busy doing good works, but if we are not walking in the Spirit, even
+hands busy doing good works, but if we are not led by the Spirit to do them, “whatever is not from faith is sin” (Rom 14:23).

 (255g) Trinity